Lexicon of Musical Invective: A reference work

-In the United States
+United States

 Title page of the original edition of the Lexicon of Musical Invective (1953).

 In the United States and the English-speaking world, the Lexicon of Musical Invective is regarded as a foundational work in the field, with a long history of study, citation, and commentary.
 A recent compilation of musicological research texts (Sourcebook for Research in Music, published in 2005) even assigns it a special place within its reference system.
 A literary analysis of Thomas Mann's Doctor Faustus elucidates the artistic isolation of the protagonist composer, Adrian Leverkühn, drawing upon arguments presented by Nicolas Slonimsky.

 The recognition Nicolas Slonimsky received was significant, as evidenced by the praise he received from Eric Blom in the preface to the 1954 edition of the Grove Dictionary of Music and Musicians.
 This recognition enabled him to secure the position of editor-in-chief of Baker's Biographical Dictionary of Musicians, a role that involved revising the biographical entries in a new edition published in 1958.

 In the domain of classical music, Henry Cowell incorporated two poems cited in the Lexicon—one that criticized Wagner and the other that criticized Stravinsky—into musical compositions "with a fitting sense of parody."

 The theories presented in the book are now being applied to the realm of popular music, including pop and rock.
 In 2013, in a work titled Bad Music: The Music We Love to Hate, Simon Frith pays tribute to the "everlasting appeal" of the Lexicon of Musical Invective.
 Following this model, the British critic compares the scandal caused by Bob Dylan's concert at the Free Trade Hall in Manchester to that of The Rite of Spring—describing it as "the angriest audience in the entire history of rock" in 1966.
 He also references compilations of the Worst Records Ever Made, whose selection criteria mirror the criticisms analyzed by Nicolas Slonimsky.

 In a manner similar to Peter Schickele, Frith also examines the phenomenon of overplayed songs, such as "summer hits" and Christmas albums, as well as opportunistic releases, including albums produced in the aftermath of significant events, such as the 9/11 attacks.
 According to musicologists, the late 20th century was characterized by an accentuated distinction between the roles of critics and producers in the highly competitive domain of pop culture and television.